 You would have also heard that Morris the Binda storekeeper – who was now penniless – had been robbed of 100 pounds and his store burnt down by Ben Hall and his gang.

-Things to do in Crookwell today
+12 things to do in Crookwell

 Today, driving along one of the many country lanes in the area people are often overcome by the urge to stop the car and experience the glorious natural surroundings.

 Get out of the warm car into the chilly wind and the smiling rays of the sun.